-Reader Susie Burall sent me this note with an easy way to clean green teak (I’m guessing/hoping it might also work on fiberglass that’s picked up green, too):
+Looking for an easy way to clean teak boat decks that have turned green over time?
+You’re in luck.
+Reader Susie Burall sent me a note with an easy way to clean green teak.
+(I’m guessing/hoping it might also work on fiberglass that’s picked up green, too).

 Our teak gets very green in the winter and we don’t like to pressure hose it or scrub it.
 A good Dutch friend gave us this tip and it works really well.

 Put one part vinegar (I use white or distilled) to three parts water and simply spray on and leave.

 The next visit, just hose down and it will be free of verdigris!
 You might want to eat fish and chips at the same time!

 We don’t teak oil the deck because we prefer the grey colour.
 We use the same method on our teak garden furniture in the spring.

 I cleaned and rejuvenated our interior teak.
 And I can tell you it was not as easy as this easy deck cleaning method.

 Susie also sent me this photo of their boat Kerenza (Cornish for ‘much loved’) on her journey back to the UK from Sweden where she was built.
 They took the picture in the Kiel Canal.
 She is a 38ft Najad – the same size and type of boat that Jeanne Socrates sailed single handed round the world.

 I love the gorgeous teak decks, but yes, it would be a lot of work to scrub them free of green every spring.
 I love the idea of just spraying as you’re ready to leave the boat one visit, and then rinsing on the next visit!
 If anyone has an easier way to clean teak boat decks, I’d love to hear about it.